AskAlexSharov/erigon-notes/Abstract.md

 - ServiceDiscovery: alex will propose

+## Low Prio

+- can’t run erigon with -race flag
+- allow --metrics and --pprof use same port (they conflict now)
+- Binance:
+    - make —db.pageSize=8kb default
+- Grafana:
+    - Add torrent metrics
+- Compressor:
+    - predict posmap size (or move it to the end of file). predict posmap size.
+Or move .seg header to footer.
+- Cloud:
+    - Add some flag to enable kv.ReadAhead and more parallelism on disk reads (—disk=throughput ?)
+- Please provide official binaries: https://github.com/ledgerwatch/erigon/issues/4153
+- TxPool:
+    - History of txPool (by option): timestamp when we received it by p2p, timestamp of rejection, tx rlp, senderAddr senderNonce, senderBalance, rejection reason, reason of moving to pool X.
+    - Default history of rejection by txHash for 1 day only for local txs.

 ## Configuration (do by many small steps - easy to review PR)

 - 3 steps: 1. create configs, 2. create objects and stages, 3. start goroutines, httpListeners, connect to remote